GT-CURA/complete_streets/step2_elements/amenities/README.md

 - **int** = Min–Max standardized intensity score

 The multiplicative form assumes compounding effects of **popularity**, **intensity**, and **operating hours**.

-The multiplicative form assumes compounding effects of popularity, intensity, and availability.

 ### 🧲 Composite Accessibility Score
 For each road segment i: